exekube/exekube/README.md

 *Exekube* is a declarative "Infrastructure as Code" framework for administering Kubernetes clusters and deploying containerized software onto them.
 Exekube offers you full control over your infrastructure and container orchestration while also having a great default state with a *one-click-to-deploy* experience.

-Here is a quick example of how you'd deploy Jenkins using Exekube (a Terraform module):
+Here is a quick example of how you'd deploy Jenkins using Exekube (which is just a Terraform module):

 ```tf
 # live/prod/ci/jenkins/inputs.tfvars